Quotennial/quotennial.github.io/_posts/2019-06-28-loveisland.md

 ![curtis](../assets/images/love_island/curtis.gif)

 Finally, using the methods above, we are able to iterate through tweets mentioning each individual islander to get the sentiment scores from the twittersphere.
-The program was run around midday every day, this done in order to get a more representative sample as the twists and turns of each episode may skew the tweets if scraping was done during the episode.
+The programme was run around midday every day, in order to get a more representative sample as twists and turns of each episode may skew the tweets if scraping was done during the episode.

 We also use sentiment totals, not average, as we want to obtain a magnitude score.
 The average will standardise the result, summing the total would mean if there are more people tweeting then we can see a larger sentiment score (either positive or negative).
 If people were feeling really positive about someone, then more people would be tweeting about them leading to a higher score, taking the mean sentiment values would lose this characteristic that implicitly measures the number of tweets mentioning about the individual islander.